djalbat/inference/README.md

 ```
 Here the `render()` method effectively returns `undefined` when the component is first mounted.
 Both `undefined` and `null` return values are coerced into an empty array, however, so no harm is done.

-4. The `updateHandler()` method is also the best place to refine updates before passing them on:
+4. The `updateHandler()` method is also the best place to filter updates before passing them on:
 ```
 function updateHandler(update) {
   const { showPage } = update;

   if (showPage) {
-    update = showPage;  ///

     this.render(update);
   }
 }